 The demand for cloud management software is increasing year over year and the business is known to be relatively recession proof.

 • You establish yourself as an expert

-Starting a cloud management software helps to establish yourself as an expert in your niche.
-In return, people are more likely to trust you, refer you to friends/family, and support your business.
+With starting a cloud management software, you establish yourself as an expert in your niche, which builds your credibility.
+In return, customers are more likely to trust you and refer you to other friends and family.

 • Can build solid foundation of clients

 It's unlikely you will have one-off customers as a cloud management software.
 Typically, you have a solid foundation of clients that use your product and services regularly.